marktmng/marktmng/README.md

 ### 🚀 **About Me**
 > *"Blending code and creativity to build scalable, user‑centric digital solutions."*

-I am a **Software Developer** and **Cloud Engineer** with hands-on experience across full-stack development, cloud platforms, and graphic design for digital products, supported by professional internships as a **Software Developer at Source Infinity** and a **Frontend Developer at Brunton NZ**.
-I am open to starting in any IT-related role aligned with my academic background, where I can contribute effectively while continuing to develop my technical and professional skills.
-I am highly motivated, quick to learn, and genuinely passionate about information technology, with a strong focus on building maintainable systems, clean APIs, and intuitive user interfaces that solve real-world business problems.
+Software Developer with a Master of Information Technology (Software Development) and hands-on experience developing full-stack applications using ASP.NET Core, React, SQL Server, and cloud technologies.
+Experienced working in agile environments through internships at Source Infinity and Brunton NZ, contributing to web applications, REST APIs, frontend systems, and deployment workflows.

+Passionate about building scalable backend systems, clean APIs, and responsive user interfaces with a strong interest in cloud engineering and DevOps.
+Also brings UI-focused and creative experience from Shopify and freelance projects, combining technical development with practical design thinking.

+Currently preparing for AWS certification and continuously building projects with .NET, React, Next.js, and modern cloud workflows.

 ---